Wigan Corporation Tramways: History

-The tramways were not a financial success, and in 1890, a Receiver was appointed to manage the company's affairs.
+The tramways were not a financial success, and in 1890, a receiver was appointed to manage the company's affairs.
 The system was eventually taken over by the Wigan & District Tramways Company in 1893, who scrapped all of the passenger vehicles and five of the Wilkinson locomotives.
 They were replaced by 16 enclosed double-deck bogie cars, whose manufacturer is unknown, two second-hand Wilkinson locomotives obtained from Brighton and Shoreham Tramways, and five new locomotives bought from Kitson and Company of Hunslet, Leeds.
 The same manufacturer supplied two more locomotives in 1895 and two in 1896.

-Meanwhile, Wigan Corporation obtained the Wigan Corporation Act in 1893, which enabled it to build two lines radiating out from the town centre.
+Meanwhile, Wigan Corporation obtained the Wigan Corporation Act 1893 (56 & 57 Vict. c. clxxxii), which enabled it to build two lines radiating out from the town centre.
 One ran north-eastwards to Martland Mill, while the second ran from the Tramway Company's line at Darlington Street to Platt Bridge, to the south-east.
 The new routes were about 4 mi long in total, but construction did not begin immediately.
-The Tramway Company responded by obtaining powers of its own, enshrined in the Wigan & District Tramways Order 1895.
-This authorised them to build connecting links to the as-yet-unbuilt Corporation lines and an extension at Platt Bridge.
+The Tramway Company responded by obtaining powers of its own, enshrined in the Wigan and District Tramways Order 1895, confirmed by the Tramways Order Confirmation (No. 2) Act 1895 (58 & 59 Vict. c. ci).
+This authorised them to build connecting links to the as-yet-unbuilt corporation lines and an extension at Platt Bridge.
 Only the line to Platt Bridge was built, with services beginning on 2 September 1896.
 The tramway company leased the line to Platt Bridge from the corporation, and a new depot was built close to the Platt Bridge terminus, on Tram Street.
-The two systems co-existed for a while, but the Corporation took over the lines run by the Wigan & District Tramways Company on 30 September 1902.
+The two systems co-existed for a while, but the corporation took over the lines run by the Wigan & District Tramways Company on 30 September 1902.

 Corporation Tramways

-Under the provisions of the Tramways Act 1870, local authorities such as Wigan Corporation had the right to buy tramways running in their area after a period of 21 years, although it did not give them powers to operate tramways.
+Under the provisions of the Tramways Act 1870 (33 & 34 Vict. c.
+78), local authorities such as Wigan Corporation had the right to buy tramways running in their area after a period of 21 years, although it did not give them powers to operate tramways.
 This hindered the development of many tramways since local authorities only had to pay the scrap value of the assets they were buying, rather than paying for the business as a going concern.
-The legislation was amended by the Light Railways Act 1896 which, although it was not intended to apply to street tramways, was nevertheless used to authorise them.
+The legislation was amended by the Light Railways Act 1896 (59 & 60 Vict. c.
+48) which, although it was not intended to apply to street tramways, was nevertheless used to authorise them.
 More importantly, it and subsequent legislation allowed local authorities to operate the tramways which they owned.